 We use our version numbering scheme to help you understand the type of changes we have introduced between two versions of Octopus Deploy:

-- Check our release notes for more details.
+- Breaking changes means downgrading will be difficult.
+Check our release notes for more details.

-- Minor version change = new features, potential for minor breaking changes and database changes.
+- Minor version change: New features, the potential for minor breaking changes, and database changes.

 - We will usually make changes to the database schema.

-- We will usually make changes to the API, being backwards compatible wherever possible.
+- We will usually make changes to the API, being backward compatible wherever possible.

-- Patch version change = small bug fixes and computational logic changes.
+- Build version change: Small bug fixes and computational logic changes.

 - Patches should be *safe to update, safe to roll back.

-- We may decide to make API changes, but any changes will be backwards compatible.
+- We may decide to make API changes, but any changes will be backward compatible.

-If you’re interested in more details about how we are versioning Octopus, check out the blog post Octopus Deploy version changes for 2018.
+If you’re interested in more details about versioning Octopus, check out the blog post Octopus Deploy version changes for 2018.